johndarrel/hide-my-wp/readme.txt

 = Is this Plugin free of charge? =

 Yes.
-The Lite features of Hide My WP Ghost plugin will always be free.
+The Lite features of the Hide My WP Ghost plugin will always be free.

 We will include all the required WordPress Security updates.

 To unlock all the features, please visit: <a href="https://hidemywpghost.com/hide-my-wp-pricing/">https://hidemywpghost.com/hide-my-wp-pricing/</a>

-= How to set the plugin on Nginx server? =
+= How to set the plugin on the Nginx server? =

 Please follow this tutorial step by step to set up the Hide My WP Ghost for Nginx server: